RechychNatali/task--of--DL-JS/README.md

 # task--of--DL-JS
-save tasks  and exercises to our grup homework_3
+save tasks  and exercises to our group